Addu City: Healthcare

-Private clinics such as Eye Care Clinic and IMDC (International Medical and Diagnostic Center) also have opened their branches in Hithadhoo.
+Private clinics such as AIMS Diagnostic Care, Eye Care Clinic and IMDC (International Medical and Diagnostic Center) also have opened their branches in Addu.

 All citizens are covered through Government's Universal health coverage system Aasandha.

 Linguistics

-The dialect spoken in this atoll (Addu bas) is quite different from the official form of the Dhivehi language.
-It has some affinities with the language of Fua Mulaku Mulaku bas.
+The dialect spoken in this atoll (Addu bahuruva) is quite different from the official form of the Dhivehi language.
+It has some affinities with the dialect of Fuvahmulah (Mulaku dialect).

-Traditionally all educated islanders from the three different atolls of the south adopted the Addu language as lingua franca.
-Hence, when for example an islander of Huvadhu met with another from Fua Mulaku, they would use the Addu bas to talk to each other.
-Addu bas is the most widespread and famous dialect in the southern region of Maldives.
+Traditionally all educated islanders from the three different atolls of the south adopted the Addu dialect as lingua franca.
+Hence, when for example an islander of Huvadhu met with another from Fuvahmulah, they would use the Addu dialect to talk to each other.
+Addu dialect is the most widespread and famous dialect in the southern region of Maldives.

-The secessionist government of the United Suvadive Republic (Suvadives) however, used the Male' language in its official correspondence.
+The secessionist government of the United Suvadive Republic (Suvadives) however, used the Malé dialect in its official correspondence.

 Culture and significance

 Addu has some of the earliest settlements in the Maldives.
 The culture and linguistics compared to all other parts of Maldives are different.

 It was distinguished by strong social divisions and a strong hierarchical system.
 Traditionally, the upper classes—with names like Don Seedi, Don Kaloa, Fulhu, Manik, and Didi—were close friends and relatives of the sultan and his royal family.
 Yet, even among these families, there were marked differences.
 Well into the 20th century, HCP Bell noted that "a Didi marrying a Maniku lady raises her to his own rank; but the children of a Maniku father and Didi mother are, strictly speaking, not entitled to the appellation Didi".

 Years ago, it was unacceptable to eat with a member of an inferior class, and people of a lower class mixing with a superior only sat on a low stool.
 Now these distinctions are not acceptable in the society.

 The number of islands a person leases, or the number of boats they own, was also crucial to their social standing during the sultanates' era.
 The boat owner took about half the day's catch, while the skipper (keyolhu) earned about one-fifth.
 The rest was divided equally among the fishermen.
 The men who make the boats (Maavadi meehaa) were respected craftsmen; the fishermen's lives, and thus the well-being of the community, depended upon their skill.
 The medicine men (Hakeem) stood on the same social rung.
-Skilled tradesmen, like blacksmiths and jewelers, also commanded a great deal of respect.
+Skilled tradesmen, like blacksmiths and jewellers, also commanded a great deal of respect.
 At the bottom of the social heap was the toddy-tapper (Raaveria) who looked after the coconuts and tapped sap for toddy and syrup.

-The sharp division of labor not only reflects the exigencies of island life, but the injunctions of traditional Islam.
+The sharp division of labour not only reflects the exigencies of island life, but the injunctions of traditional Islam.

 The rapid economic growth and educational development of Maldives has completely wiped out the traditional class system.